Symbolic Model Construction for Saturated Constrained Horn Clauses: Model Construction

-Next, we want to formally express that every point in the resulting interpretation is justified in some sense.
+Next, we want to formally express that every element of the resulting interpretation is justified.
 Firstly, we express that the operator $\delta$ will produce points such that every clause is satisfied whenever necessary, i.e.\ whenever the maximal literal of the clause is $P(\ast)$ and the maximal literal not satisfied by $\sinterp_{\prec P}$.

 \begin{restatable}{proposition}{thmhornproduces} Let $\ccx{C}$ where $C = C' \lor P(\vec{y})$ and $C' \prec P(\vec{y})$.
 Let $\tau$ be a grounding substitution for $\ccx{C}$.
 If $\sinterp_{\prec P} \nmodels (\ccx{C})\tau$, then $\models \Lambda_C\tau$ and $\sinterp_{\preceq P} \models P(\vec{y})\tau$, thus $\sinterp_{\preceq P} \models (\ccx{C})\tau$. \end{restatable} \ifappendixthenelse{}{\proofthmhornproduces}